 Rosa Ann Bradley (nee Coppin), 33, born Bramford, Suffolk.

 Charles Edward Bradley, 12, born Limerick, Ireland

 Vivian Barrett Bradley, 4, born Curragh Camp, Ireland.

 1911 24, Tacket Street, Ipswich.

 Clarence was 16 years old, a Shop Assistant – Seeds Man.
 He was living with his parents & siblings.

 Marjorie Irene Hazlewood, 6, born Ipswich.

-Clarence is also remembered on St. Michael’s Church War Memorial, Ipswich.
+Clarence is also remembered on the war memorial at St. Michael’s Church, Ipswich.